 Video Nasties: Choice Cuts

 The Evil Dead (1981)

-Many of the most memorable and notorious movies on the Video Nasties list featured zombies or variations of the undead.
-Perhaps the most infamous of those is Sam Raimi‘s Evil Dead.
-The story of a group of teens possessed by evil spirits while vacationing at a cabin retreat, the movie has since been released uncut, but graphic moments such as a pencil graphically twisted into a girl’s ankle and a girl chewing off her own hand are cringe-worthy even today, as are some of those low-budget practical effects.
+Many of the most memorable and notorious movies on the video nasties list featured zombies or variations of the undead.
+Perhaps the most infamous of those is Sam Raimi’s The Evil Dead.
+The story of a group of teens possessed by evil spirits while vacationing at a cabin retreat, the film has since been released uncut, but graphic moments such as a pencil twisted into a girl’s ankle and a girl chewing off her own hand are cringe-worthy even by today’s standards, as are some of those low-budget practical effects.